Gluon Unpolarized, Polarized, and Transversity GPDs from Lattice QCD: Lorentz-Covariant Parametrization (Part I): Physics goals and essence of lattice QCD calculation of gluon GPDs

-In contrast to recent progress in the Lattice QCD (LQCD) calculations of various quark GPDs~\cite{Chen:2019lcm,Alexandrou:2019ali,Alexandrou:2020zbe,Lin:2020rxa,Lin:2021brq,Alexandrou:2021bbo,Bhattacharya:2022aob,Lin:2023gxz,Holligan:2023jqh,Bhattacharya:2023nmv,Bhattacharya:2024qpp,Hannaford-Gunn:2024aix,HadStruc:2024rix}, there has not been any LQCD calculations of the gluon GPDs.
-In fact, a formalism based on the Lorentz covariant parameterization of the Euclidean off-forward gluon matrix elements in terms of Lorentz-invariant amplitudes and their appropriate projection onto various lightcone gluon GPDs have not been performed in the literature.
+In contrast to recent progress in the lattice QCD (LQCD) calculations of various quark GPDs~\cite{Chen:2019lcm,Alexandrou:2019ali,Alexandrou:2020zbe,Lin:2020rxa,Lin:2021brq,Alexandrou:2021bbo,Bhattacharya:2022aob,Lin:2023gxz,Holligan:2023jqh,Bhattacharya:2023nmv,Bhattacharya:2024qpp,Hannaford-Gunn:2024aix,HadStruc:2024rix}, a few calculations of the unpolarized gluon PDFs in the nucleon, pion, and kaon~\cite{Fan:2020cpa,Fan:2021bcr,Fan:2022kcb,Salas-Chavira:2021wui,HadStruc:2021wmh,Delmar:2023agv,Good:2023ecp,Good:2024iur}, as well as matrix element calculations toward the gluon helicity Ioffe-time distribution~\cite{HadStruc:2022yaw}, and the first LQCD determination of the gluon helicity PDF~\cite{Khan:2022vot}, there has not been any LQCD calculations of the gluon GPDs.
+In fact, a formalism based on the Lorentz-covariant parameterization of the Euclidean off-forward gluon matrix elements in terms of Lorentz-invariant amplitudes and their appropriate projection onto various light-cone gluon GPDs have not been performed in the literature.
 As the number of independent observables in experiments is typically insufficient to fully isolate and constrain all eight gluon GPDs, LQCD calculations of all these gluon GPDs are of tremendous importance.
-The goal of this paper is to identify the relevant Euclidean matrix elements required to determine the chiral-even $H_g,~E_g,~\wt{H}_g,~\wt{E}_g$ and chiral-odd $H^T_g,~E^T_g, \wt{H}^T_g ,~\wt{E}^T_g$ gluon GPDs and establishes the foundation for their numerical determination LQCD calculations and contribute to the understanding of the fundamental properties of hadrons.
+The goal of this paper is to identify a set of projection matrices, to be applied to the spacelike separated bilocal gluonic operator, that correspond to each one of the eight leading-twist gluon GPDs respectively.
+Moreover, the projections shall be ``exact'' in the sense that there are no so-called ``contaminations".
+This concept will be introduced more clearly in Sec.~\ref{sec: spin0}.
+While this is not strictly necessary, it is useful, because the $z^2$ dependence of the Lorentz-invariant amplitudes are then ``disentangled'' from contaminations and may be studied explicitly on the lattice.
+This strategy was first introduced in \cite{Balitsky:2019krf} for the forward unpolarized gluon PDF and is here extended to the off-forward case for generic polarizations.
+As a side remark, we will also demonstrate that such projections are not unique in the sense that they depend on the basis chosen for the Lorentz decomposition of the matrix element.
+This is of particular relevance in the off-forward case, where the set of all possible Lorentz structures is generically overcomplete, which leads to an ambiguity in the basis choice.